romerojosh/zefr/README.md

 This code is still in the development phase and as such, documentation within the source is a bit sparse (though much of the code should be straightforward).
 I will be adding more documentation, at least of the class methods and variables soon.

 ## License:
-This code is currently released under the GNU General Public License Version 3.0.
+This code is currently released under the BSD-3-Clause license.
 See LICENSE for details.